CityOfZion/neon-js/docs/examples/smart_contract.md

 const config = {
   api: apiProvider, // The API Provider that we rely on for balance and rpc information
   url: "http://localhost:30333", // Optional if apiProvider is assigned
-  account: account1, // The sending Account
+  account: myAccount, // The sending Account
   script: script, // The Smart Contract invocation script
   gas: 0, //This is additional gas paying to system fee.
   fees: 0 //Additional gas paying for network fee(prioritizing, oversize transaction).